alvaro-prieto/colResizable/readme.md

 # colResizable

-colResizable is a jQuery plugin designed to enhance HTML tables adding column resizing features by dragging column anchors manually.
-It is tiny in size (colResizable v1.0 is only 2.8kb) and it doesn´t require any other library dependencies such as jQuery-UI or others.
-It is fully compatible with all major browsers (IE7+, Firefox, Chrome and Opera), and works perfectly with both percentage and pixel-based table layouts. colResizable can also be used as multiple range slider.
+colResizable is a free jQuery plugin designed to enhance any kind of HTML table object adding column resizing features by dragging column anchors manually.
+It is compatible with both mouse and touch devices and has some nice features such as layout persistence after page refresh or postback and compatibility with both percentage and pixel-based table layouts.
+It is tiny in size (colResizable 1.0 is only 2kb) and it is fully compatible with all major browsers(IE7+, Firefox, Chrome and Opera).

 #### [official website](http://bacubacu.com/colresizable/) &nbsp;&nbsp;&nbsp;&nbsp; [demos](http://bacubacu.com/colresizable/#samples) &nbsp;&nbsp;&nbsp;&nbsp; [documentation](http://bacubacu.com/colresizable/#attributes) &nbsp;&nbsp;&nbsp;&nbsp; [downloads](http://bacubacu.com/colresizable/#download)

 ## Features
 colResizable was developed since no other similar plugin with the below listed features was found:

-* Small footprint
-* No other library dependencies
-* Column resizing not altering total table width
+* Compatible with mouse and touch devices (PC, tablets, and mobile phones)
 * Compatibility with both percentage and pixel-based table layouts
+* Column resizing not altering total table width (optional)
 * No external resources needed (such as images or stylesheets)
+* Optional layout persistence after page refresh or postback
 * Customization of column anchors
-* Layout restoration after postback
+* Small footprint
-* Cross-browser compatibility
+* Cross-browser compatibility (IE7+, Chrome, Safari, Firefox)
 * Events